 "A thoughtful and entertaining book, and a great way to get started with Bayesian analysis."

-“I sincerely believe that a generation of students will cite this book as inspiration for their use of – and love for – Bayesian statistics.
+"I congratulate and commend the authors for writing a textbook that makes statistics come alive.
+I sincerely believe that a generation of students will cite this book as inspiration for their use of – and love for – Bayesian statistics.
 The narrative holds the reader’s attention and flows naturally – almost conversationally.
 Put simply, this is perhaps the most engaging introductory statistics textbook I have ever read.
-[It] is a natural choice for an introductory undergraduate course in applied Bayesian statistics."
+The small but frequent "Quiz Yourself" sections were effective in reinforcing material in low stakes scenarios, and homework problems were clearly developed with great care, providing a mix of conceptual and applied methodological exercises to cement student understanding.
+I thoroughly enjoyed reviewing this book; it was a true delight to read and is a natural choice for an introductory undergraduate course in applied Bayesian statistics."

 "The authors provide a compelling, integrated, accessible, and non-religious introduction to statistical modeling using a Bayesian approach.
 They outline a principled approach that features computational implementations and model assessment with ethical implications interwoven throughout.
 Students and instructors will find the conceptual and computational exercises to be fresh and engaging."